Table of Contents Show

 Modern architects employ a range of natural lighting techniques in architecture to maximize daylight while minimizing glare and overheating.

-Building orientation is foundational — positioning facades north and south (Northern Hemisphere) provides predictable, controllable light.
-Window design determines penetration depth; effective daylight reaches 1.5 to 2 times the window head height.
+Building orientation is foundational; positioning facades north and south (Northern Hemisphere) provides predictable, controllable light.
+Window design determines penetration depth, with effective daylight reaching 1.5 to 2 times the window head height.
 Clerestory windows wash ceilings with light, pushing illumination deeper into plans.

 Natural Light vs Artificial Light in Architecture

 The best designs integrate both.
-Advanced strategies use sensor-driven dimming that seamlessly transitions between sources, maintaining comfort while maximizing energy savings.
+Advanced strategies use sensor-driven dimming that transitions smoothly between sources, maintaining comfort while maximizing energy savings.
+For residential contexts, our guide on the architecture of light and natural illumination discusses how to balance these sources at the room scale.

 Light has been used by architects in various ways to create visually stunning and functionally efficient spaces.
 Below are some iconic examples of natural light usage in architecture.